TL&DR

 Opinionated Distros

-• Omarchy - Arch, with Hyprland dialed in and web pages as first class citizens.
+- Omarchy - Arch, with Hyprland dialed in and web pages as first class citizens.
 Addresses the last mile problem regarding usability.
-The bit distributions have kinda consistently failed at.
+The bit distributions have kinda consistently failed at, probably under the assumption you are a sim player and want to spend your life attaining some semblance of usability.